-This implies that the respondents are using the dominant language in the community (i.e.)/which is Kapampangan, not their heritage language (i.e. Mag-Antsi).
+This implies that the respondents are using the dominant language in the community, which is the Kapampangan, not their heritage language (i.e., Mag-Antsi).
 Fishman (1991) also observed the same scenario in the reality of language loss in the United States of America.
-He found that this language loss can occur completely within three generations (as cited in Szilágyi, (Giambo & Szecsi, 2013).
+He found that this language loss can occur completely within three generations (as cited in Szilágyi, Giambo & Szecsi, 2013).
+Moreover, the study of Puig-Mayenaco, E., Cunnings, I., Bayram, F., Miller, D., Tubau, S., and Rothman, J., (2018) found that monolingual-to-bilingual users of language had significantly affect their use of their heritage language especially if the context for bilingualism is more favorable.
 In the case of the children in the three communities, it was evident that they use Kapampangan in communicating with other members of the community.
-With this phenomenon, it can be inferred that heritage language loss is imminent in the three communities as more and more members of the community are using Kapampangan especially among the generation of the community's children today.
-In terms of the connection between age and heritage language loss, findings show that younger learners are more at risk to miss proficiency in their heritage language if the appropriate preemptive measures are not taken (Carreira & Kagan, 2011; MacSwan, 2000; Porcel, 2006).
-According to Wang, one of the key contributors to heritage language loss is the negative connections between the heritage language and the school, specifically "negative peer pressure, discrimination, assimilative nature of curriculum," and "absence of opportunities to learn and speak the heritage language in school" (2009, p.
+With this phenomenon, it can be inferred that heritage language loss is imminent in the three communities as more members of the community are using Kapampangan including the children in the community.
+The situation may get worse if parents are not using their heritage language to their children, and that children are given less opportunities to use this language in all aspects of their lives.
+This implies that there is greater possibility of losing the first language if the younger generation's exposure to other languages is strong and favorable.
+These signs (i.e. the parent not using their heritage language to their children and fewer opportunities for the children to use their language) considered a sign of language endangerment (Our Languages is in Trouble, So What, 2019).

+According to Wang, one of the key contributors to heritage language loss is the negative connections between the heritage language and the school, specifically

+"negative peer pressure, discrimination, assimilative nature of curriculum," and "absence of opportunities to gain experience and speak the heritage language in school" (2009, p.
 15-16).
-Crawford agrees that societal anxiety causes a shift of values within individuals which manifests itself in the inattention of the heritage language (2000).
-With this, Hinton, and Hale (2001) proposed five main approaches to language revitalisation: school-based programs, out of school programs for children (after school, summer programs), adult language programs, documentation and materials development, and home-based programs.
+In a study conducted by Shestunova (2019), she found out that teachers held positive attitudes towards the use of other languages aside from the heritage language of the students.
+She further stated that unless teachers believe in the benefits of greater exposure to the target language and unless they start using their students' languages as resource, it is unlikely that the need to promote students' L1 will enter into their interest area.
+A clear policy in terms of multilingualism in the educative sector should be drafted to make sure that there is a balance between the use of the first language and other languages spoken and used in the community.